mercedesb/Episerver.EditorUX/README.md

 # Episerver.EditorUX
 An Episerver Alloy site with sample code for taking the editor experience up a notch

+Please note that you'll need to set up your own database to use this repo (empty Alloy sample db is fine)

 Please find examples for the following use cases:

 ### Editor.css